-Kits by Grade
+Teach Geology by Grade

 Let’s start with our grade categories.
 Our geology kits and books are divided into three different groups (although there are some kits that do not fit these breakdowns – more on that later): PreK-3, 4-8, and high school.

-Geology Studies for Grades PreK-8
+Teach Geology with Kits and Books for Grades PreK-8

-Geology Studies for High School
+Teach Geology with Kits and Books for High School

 For the high school students, we have both geology kits and books that will fit nicely as a semester study.
 This is especially helpful if you need to fulfill a requirement for your transcript.
 In particular, we have created four studies that have study questions, projects, quizzes , and a final exam.
-These four are: Bedrock Geology; Fossils, Dinosaurs and Cave Men; Rocks and Minerals the Stuff of the Earth and Volcanoes, Volcanic Rocks and Earthquakes.
+These four are: Bedrock Geology; Fossils, Dinosaurs and Cave Men; Rocks and Minerals the Stuff of the Earth; and Volcanoes, Volcanic Rocks and Earthquakes.

 With the high school studies, you truly can start anywhere.
 You do not have to have completed one particular one before going on to another.
 If we are asked, however, we like to encourage that you start with Bedrock Geology.
-This great study sets the groundwork for understanding some of the thornier issues that can so easily derail one’s faith, like understanding the Ice Age and radiometric dating.
+This great study sets the groundwork for understanding some of the thornier issues that can so easily derail one’s faith.
+Issues like understanding the Ice Age and radiometric dating.
 It helps you to understand the philosophical nature of the study of geology, as you explore some of the history of modern geology.
 From there, any of the other semester studies would help to create a total of a year’s credit in geology.